PoojaPranavi7/Small-Business-Lending-Portfolio-Dashboard/README.md

 - **Chart.js** — all charts in the web dashboard
 - **PapaParse** — client-side CSV parsing
 - **GitHub Pages** — static hosting for the live dashboard

-No frameworks, no npm, no backend server.
-The web dashboard is a single `index.html` that reads the exported CSVs directly from the repo, which means it works anywhere a static file server does.

 ---